If you are immediately turned off by the idea of someone selling you technology or of yourself as a salesperson, you need to read this post.

 I’m considering doing a webinar or an online conference.
 Lots of people do webinars but I personally don’t watch them all that often.

-Anyway…there was a lot more to this discussion and I’ll try to post about more on it later.
+Anyway…there was a lot more to this discussion and you can read more on the most valuable things I learned in Chile here.
 For now, though, I’m taking the afternoon off.
 My plan is to rent a car and drive outside of the city to see some of Chile.
 Two things I have never done.
 Well, I’ve rented and driven a car, just not in Chile.
 I’ll let you know how it goes.